 Try your best to incorporate a couple of hours of ‘me’ time each week.
 Of course, things do pop up, but you must block out time for things that you enjoy.

 Following a routine is important, but it is okay to change it up now and then.
 You don’t want to find yourself stuck doing the same things day-in and day out.
 This is the fastest way to lose motivation.

 For example, if you want to have five blog posts written by Friday, then why not bump that deadline up to Wednesday?
 Or maybe try working in a new environment today.
 Take your free time and use it to enhance your strengths, skills, and talents.

 Entrepreneurs Need Rewards

 There is research to show that most of our world’s top achievers are motivated because of the rewards they receive.
 They found that perceived self-interest, the rewards one believes are at stake, is the most significant factor in predicting dedication and satisfaction toward work.
 The reward accounts for about 75 percent of personal motivation toward accomplishment.

 If you’ve managed to cross off something on your list, go and celebrate with an afternoon snack or lunch with friends.
 These are incentives that’ll help you achieve long-term goals.

 Make Your Environment Inspiring

-There is always going to be times when your presentation or brand won’t be responded to as well as you had hoped.
-And this is a struggle hundreds of entrepreneurs face.
-But, it is how you learn and grow to avoid another setback.
+There are always going to be times when your presentation or brand won’t be responded to as well as you had hoped.
+This is a struggle hundreds of entrepreneurs face.
+But it is how you learn and grow to avoid another setback.

 This is a tool that really helps me and all entrepreneurs need to try it.